matthiaszimmermann/truffle-docker/README.md

 as we had initially started a dockerized local ganache chain we need to provide the coordinates of this chain to truffle in order to deploy the contract to that chain.

-to keep the `truffle-config.js` somewhat generic the example file in this github repository uses environment variables to obtain the necessary information.
+to keep the truffle configuration somewhat generic the example file in this github repository uses environment variables to obtain the necessary information.

 ```bash
 cat > .env <<EOL